gvwilson/sensibleadventures/cloudherd/new.md

 amazing.
 Excuse me."
 He winked at Noxy and stepped around the speechless 13-year-old to take his place on the platform.

 "Ears all!"
 Aft called out, clapping his hands.
+Despite the cold, he was only wearing a sleeveless goatskin vest, knee-length wool shorts, and a sturdy pair of boots.
+His hair was pulled back in a thick club braid, a blue ribbon from his wife's wedding collar woven into it for luck.
 "You know how this is done.
 I'm fore on Big Blue, Gas and Fee will have Pillow for spotter.
 We'll down, lift, and out, quick and simple, and get our new friends back here for soup before you can sneeze.
 No adventures, right?"
 He turned a steely glare toward Noxy, Sensy, and Rash, who nodded and mumbled, "No adventures."

 "Right!"
 And without anything more than that he walked out to the end of the plank that stuck out three strides from the platform, looked